aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-azure-function.md

 To deploy the Azure Function from VS Code, please follow the steps listed below:

    - In VS Code, open a new terminal window ![terminal](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/vscode-open-terminal.png) </br>
-   - In the terminal window, execute the following command to navigate to the workspace folder.</br>`cd C:\mldotnet-real-time-data-streaming-workshop\src\real-time-data-streaming\fraud-prediction-function`
+   - In the terminal window, execute the following command to navigate to the folder of the solution.</br>`cd C:\mldotnet-real-time-data-streaming-workshop\src\real-time-data-streaming\fraud-prediction-function`
    - In the terminal window, execute the following command to open the folder in VS Code `code . -r`
    - In the menu to the left, select the Azure symbol (at the bottom-left of the menu)
    - Click **Sign-in to Azure** and sign in with your Azure credentials